 Chesapeake Beach Stars and Stripes Festival incorporates a traditional Memorial Day ceremony, family entertainment, music, and picnics.
 The Festival starts on Saturday morning at the Veterans’ Memorial Park.
 There is an essay and poetry contest as well as a house and business decorating contest.
 Local churches and museum exhibits war memorabilia, military equipment, and there is also movie screening at North Beach.
 The U.S. Naval Academy Brass Quintet and the U.S. Navy Band Country Current play live music during the festival.

-Chestertown Tea Party Festival takes place on Memorial Weekend Saturday and Sunday in Downtown Chestertown.
+Chestertown Tea Party Festival takes place on Memorial Day weekend in Downtown Chestertown.
 It is dedicated to the events of 1774 when the citizens rebelled against the British rule and tossed a ship loaded with tea into the Chester River.
 The Tea Toss Reenactment is the major highlight of the festival.
 There is also a Friday night Block Party, Saturday 5K and 10M races, craft beer tasting, vendors, and a parade.
 Most events take place in the historic downtown of Chestertown that dates back to the 18th century.